-Based upon the foregoing evaluation and analysis, the Urban Design staff recommends that the Planning Board adopt the findings of this report and APPROVE Detailed Site Plan DSP-10017, Westphalia Center, Moore Property Special Purpose Detailed Site Plan subject to the following conditions:
+Based upon the foregoing evaluation and analysis, the Urban Design staff recommends that the Planning Board adopt the findings of this report and APPROVE Special-Purpose Detailed Site Plan DSP-10017, Westphalia Center, The Moore Property, subject to the following conditions:

-- 1. Prior to certificate approval, the following revisions shall be made to the detailed site plan: - a.
-Exhibit 8 shall be modified to label an on-street bike lane (not an on-street bike path), per current American Association of State Highway and Transportation Officials (AASHTO) terminology.
-Pavement markings and signage for the designated bike lanes shall be consistent with the Guide for the Development of Bicycle Facilities (AASHTO) and details for pavement markings and signage shall be included in the special purpose detailed site plan.
-Final design for such pavement markings and signage shall be approved by the Trails Coordinator and the Urban Design Section as designee of the Planning Board. - b.
-The detail for road cross sections including sidewalk on Sheet 9 of the certified Conceptual Site Plan CSP-07004-01 and in Preliminary Plan of Subdivision 4-08018, shall be brought forward as a detail in the subject special purpose detailed site plan. - c.
-A crosswalk detail shall be included in the special purpose detailed site plan.
-Such details shall be approved by the Trails Coordinator and the Urban Design Section as designees of the Planning Board. - d.
-A detail for the master plan stream valley trail, consistent with the Department of Parks and Recreation standards, shall be included in the special purpose detailed site plan.
-Final design of that detail shall be approved by the Trails Coordinator and Urban Design Section as designees of the Planning Board. - e.
-Applicant shall remove the following statement from the top of page 17 of the special purpose detailed site plan:
+- 1. Prior to certificate approval, the following revisions shall be made to the special-purpose detailed site plan: - a.
+Exhibit 8 of the special-purpose detailed site plan shall be modified to label an on-street bike lane (not an on-street bike path) on MC-637, per current American Association of State Highway and Transportation Officials (AASHTO) terminology.
+Pavement markings and signage for the designated bike lanes shall be consistent with the Guide for the Development of Bicycle Facilities (AASHTO) and details for pavement markings and signage shall be included in the special-purpose detailed site plan.
+Final design for such pavement markings and signage shall be approved by the trails coordinator and the Urban Design Section as designee of the Planning Board. - b.
+The detail for road cross sections including sidewalk on Sheet 9 of the certified Conceptual Site Plan CSP-07004-01 and in Preliminary Plan of Subdivision 4-08018, shall be brought forward as a detail in the subject special-purpose detailed site plan. - c.
+A crosswalk detail shall be included in the special-purpose detailed site plan.
+Such details shall be approved by the trails coordinator and the Urban Design Section as designees of the Planning Board. - d.
+A detail for the master plan stream valley trail, consistent with the Department of Parks and Recreation standards, shall be included in the special-purpose detailed site plan.
+Final design of that detail shall be approved by the trails coordinator and Urban Design Section as designees of the Planning Board.

+e.
+The applicant shall remove the following statement from the top of page 17 of the special-purpose detailed site plan:

-The applicant has received approval of a Conceptual Site Plan revision which included and after extensive discussion by the Planning Board to allow additional access from the Moore property through the Smith Home Farm to the west.
+"The applicant has received approval of a Conceptual Site Plan revision which included and after extensive discussion by the Planning Board to allow additional access from the Moore Property through the Smith Home Farm to the west.
 This was always part of the CSP and promotes interconnectivity as sought by the Sector Plan and all the neighboring projects to allow access to the Central Park for example.
 The Subdivision section has confirmed this understanding and this DSP and the accompanying on site DSP will flesh out this point.
 If this is approved, one builder may be responsible for both the Moore Property and that portion of the Smith Home Farm.
 If this connection is made, this community center would be more convenient for the population in the southwestern portion of the Smith Home Farm than the one proposed on Smith to the north.
-In that case, the Applicant would like to be able to enlarge the community center at that time of Detailed Site Plan to serve this additional population.
+In that case, the Applicant would like to be able to enlarge the community center at that time of Detailed Site Plan to serve this additional population."